-Your child will be connected to the CRRT machine continuously.
-The machine works best if your child lies still with little movement.
-Your child may be given medicines, called sedatives, to help the CRRT run more smoothly.
+- The machine works best if your child doesn’t move a lot.
+They may be given medicines, called sedatives, to keep them still so the CRRT goes smoothly.

-The CRRT machine will alarm for many reasons.
-The machine frequently alarms to alert the nurse to change solution bags.
-The machine may also alarm to alert the nurse to change your child’s position so that the machine will run properly.
+- The machine’s alarm may go off during CRRT.
+Most of the alarms are not because of an emergency.
+They are usually meant to alert the nurse(s) to change solution bags.
+The machine may also alarm to let the nurse know to change your child’s position or check the catheter to help the treatment run smoothly.

 As your child gets better, the team may try some time off of CRRT.
 This is to see how well your child’s kidneys work.
 If kidney support is still needed, CRRT may need to be restarted, or they may be changed to a less frequent type of dialysis called hemodialysis.
 This is done for shorter periods of time (3 to 5 days per week).